learnk8s/templating-kubernetes/go/README.md

 kubectl get pods
 ```

-## Submitting a resource definition to the cluster
+## Submitting a Pod resource definition to the cluster

 Instead of saving the JSON resource definition to a file and then using kubectl to submit it to the cluster, you can submit the resource definition to the cluster directly in your code.